OTRF/Security-Datasets/small_datasets/windows/discovery/permissions_group_discovery_T1069/local_groups/empire_bloodhound.md

 # Empire Bloodhund

-An adversary can enumerate members of the local groups via LDAP
+An adversary can enumerate members of local groups via LDAP

 ## Technique(s) ID